California Wildfires – We’re Here To Help:

 We have offices in California and attorneys who only focus on first party property insurance claim litigation.
 We only work on behalf of the policyholders and never on behalf of the insurance companies.
 Additionally, we have partnered with Levin Simes, a Bay Area firm with a nationwide practice litigating against large corporations who negligently have caused widespread harm.

 Wildfires are statistically the most widespread of all natural disasters.
 Furthermore, wildfires are an ever-growing threat, particularly to the mid-west region.
 It is important that homeowners are aware of the necessary steps when preventing a wildfire, as well as to be aware of the insurance impact when moving or building in these high-risk areas.
 Wildfire damage can completely wipe out your property, leaving you potentially on the hook for total loss.

-Businesses should always beware of the economic consequences of wildfires by insuring for income and extra expense and in many instances, contingent business income loss coverage should be purchased.
+Businesses should always beware of the economic consequences of wildfire damage by insuring for income and extra expense and in many instances, contingent business income loss coverage should be purchased.
 Contingent business income coverage is many times the most overlooked coverage.